Eloi: In H. G. Wells' The Time Machine

-Film adaptions
+Film adaptations

 In the 1960 film version of the book, the Eloi are depicted as identical to modern humans but small, blond, and blue-eyed.
 The Morlocks use an air raid siren to put the Eloi into a trance state and lure them into their caves.
 One of the Eloi is motivated to beat a Morlock to death when it attacks the Time Traveller.

 In the 2002 movie adaptation of The Time Machine, the Eloi are depicted as identical to modern humans with a hunter-gatherer lifestyle and sport primitive-style clothing and appear to be an ethnic amalgamation of various indigenous races but maintain the English language as an intellectual exercise.

 In Dan Simmons' Ilium

 In Dan Simmons' Ilium novel, "Eloi" is a nickname for the lazy, uneducated, and uncultured descendants of the human race after the post-humans have left Earth.
 The name is a reference to Wells' Eloi.
 Old-style humans and post-humans rule in Simmons' novel, with the Eloi being kept in "zoos" in restricted areas on Earth.
-The Eloi are technically adept but don't understand the technology; they regress and unlearn millennia of culture, thought and reason, until they are satisfied with the pleasure of merely existing.
+The Eloi are technically adept but do not understand the technology; they regress and unlearn millennia of culture, thought and reason, until they are satisfied with the pleasure of merely existing.